stan-dev/stanc3/README.md

 This repo is a fork of the Stan 3 compiler: https://github.com/stan-dev/stanc3

 This version adds a `--info` option which outputs on the standard output a JSON object containing information about the model.
-It currently generates an object a field `inputs` containing a dictionary where each entry corresponds to a variable in the `data` block.
+It currently generates an object a field `inputs` and `parameters` containing a dictionary where each entry corresponds to a variable in respectively the `data` and `parameters` blocks.
 To each variable is associated an object with two fields:
 - `type`: the base type of the variable (`"int"` or `"real"`).
 - `dimensions`: the number of dimensions (`0` for a scalar, `1` for a vector or row vector, etc.).